Michael-LightGameFramework/LightGameFrameworkSDL2/README.md

 # Light Game Framework SDL2
-Code is the result of the Following: https://www.youtube.com/channel/UCaKToiAPfhOgxqy7Wuyjkqw This is the code that is created during the series.
+Code is the result of the Following: https://www.youtube.com/channel/UCaKToiAPfhOgxqy7Wuyjkqw Each folder is the code that is created during the series.

 # Demo Folder
 A folder where I hope you might like to share your own creations with other viewers of the channel.